datacarpentry/cloud-genomics/_episodes/03-verifying-instance.md

 ~~~
 {: .bash}

-## Installing additional software

-Add stuff about installing software!
-apt-get

-Mention also about the fact that you can use apt-get to incorporate O/S security updates etc?

 ## Verifying your environment

 Now that we have connected here are a few commands that tell you a little about the machine you have connected to: